digideskio/paper-datetime-input/README.md

 # paper-datetime-input

-An element which provides UI for choosing a date and time.
+An element which imitates a paper-input and provides UI for choosing a date and time.
+Makes use of bendavis78's implementations of paper-date-picker and paper-time-picker.

 ## Example Usage